-The Board of Directors is comprised of such number of directors as the Board deems appropriate to function efficiently as a body, subject to the Company's Articles of Association.
+The Board is comprised of such number of directors as the Board deems appropriate to function efficiently as a body, subject to the Company's Articles of Association.
 The Corporate Governance and Nominating Committee reviews the composition of the full Board to identify the qualifications and areas of expertise needed to further enhance the composition of the Board, makes recommendations to the Board concerning the appropriate size and needs of the Board and, on its own or with the assistance of management or others, identifies candidates with those qualifications.

-The Board is made up of a substantial majority of independent, non-employee directors and the Board considers this to be the appropriate structure.
+The Board is expected to be made up of a substantial majority of independent, non-employee directors and the Board considers this to be the appropriate structure.
 The Board establishes principles and procedures to determine whether or not any particular director is independent in accordance with applicable regulations and the requirements of the New York Stock Exchange.
+The Board shall make an affirmative determination at least annually as to the independence of each individual director.
 The standards currently in effect for determining the independence of individual directors are attached as Exhibit I to these Corporate Governance Guidelines.